OpenMDAO/dymos/dymos/examples/brachistochrone/doc/brachistochrone.rst

 3. Building and running the problem
 -----------------------------------

-Here, we pass call :code:`ODEIntegrator` to build our integration model and run it.
+Here, we pass call :code:`ScipyODEIntegrator` to build our integration model and run it.
 The run script and resulting plot are shown below.
 In the code we follow these general steps: